glmorandi/CSniff/README.md

 ## Description
 The `PacketSniffer` class provides functionality for capturing packets from a network interface using raw sockets.
 It allows starting and stopping packet capture and provides methods to retrieve captured packets.

-# Packet Sniffer Example

-## Description
-This example demonstrates a basic workflow using the `PacketSniffer` class to capture and print network packets.

 ## Example usage
 An example is available in the `teste.cpp` file.